 3. Legend of Zelda: Wind Waker

-My current focuses are Metal Gear Rising, Pokemon White 2, and Pandora's Tower.
+My current focuses are Metal Gear Solid: Peace Walker, Pokemon White 2 and Fire Emblem: Awakening.
 If anyone wants to play online PM me with your PSN name or friend code for a Wii or (3)DS game.
-I'm lonely :(
+I'm lonely.

 My Writing Philosophy